WHO: COVID origins unclear but lab leak theory needs study

 In March 2021, WHO released a report about COVID-19’s origins following a highly choreographed visit by international scientists to China.
 The report concluded that the disease most likely jumped into humans from bats and that there was no evidence to suggest there was a connection to a laboratory.

-Yet after considerable criticism, including from some scientists on WHO’s team, WHO chief Tedros acknowledged that it was “ premature ” to rule out a lab leak and said he asked China to be more transparent in sharing information.
+Yet after considerable criticism, including from some scientists on WHO’s team, the agency’s director acknowledged that it was “ premature ” to rule out a lab leak.

 WHO’s experts called for numerous studies to be done, including testing wild animals to find which species might host COVID-19.
 They also said the “cold chain” supply theory should be probed.
 China has previously advanced the idea that traces of COVID-19 on frozen packaging was causing outbreaks rather than any domestic source, a theory widely panned by outside scientists.